SandyThomson/Java-Training/answers/chapter8.md

-  1. TODO
+  1. See IQDemo.java in the default package.

   2. A namespace is essentially a way of partitioning Java programs for access control and to avoid naming conflicts / collisions.
-  This is managed by the package keyword, and classes in a package are kept in a directory structure with the same heirarchy.
+  This is managed by the package keyword, and classes in a package are kept in a directory structure with the same hierarchy.

   3. Packages are stored in file system directories.